 JPOs are sponsored by their respective governments.

-The following donor governments currently sponsor JPOs administered by the UNDP JPO Service Centre:
+The following partner countries currently sponsor JPOs administered by the UNDP JPO Service Centre:

-The following donor governments have sponsored JPO positions in the past, but are currently inactive:
+The following partner countries have sponsored JPO positions in the past, but are currently inactive:

 In very limited circumstances, a JPO Programme-participating government may also sponsor a small number of developing country nationals.